Affordable Housing: Defining the Problem

 To prove that nobody is infallible, let’s examine Bijlmermeer—a rare example of Dutch urban failure.

 Bijlmermeer was designed by competent, talented architects, yet it failed before a pencil touched paper.
-The foundation of a successful design is a well-defined design problem.
-The design problem Bijlmermeer set to solve was the overly-crammed urban fabric of the city.
-For all intents and purposes, it was solved.
+The foundation of a good design is a correctly identified design problem.
+The design problem Bijlmermeer identified was the overly-crammed urban fabric of Amsterdam (you surely didn’t mean THE Amsterdam?).
+For all intents and purposes, the problem was solved as stated.
 Bijlmermeer isn’t crammed.
-It is full of open spaces, forests, lakes, and it has a clean, modern design—what's not to like?
-The project still looks great, even discounting its respectable age (conceived in 1965).
+It is full of great lawns (!), forests, lakes, and it has a clean, modern design—what's not to like?
+The project renderings still look great, even discounting its respectable age (conceived in 1965).

-However, designs rarely fail because of aesthetics—there are plenty of enduring ugly buildings.
+Designs rarely fail because of aesthetics—there are plenty of enduring ugly buildings.
 All designs fail due to programming.
 Cities are dense for a good reason.
 Density was not a problem, but a solution to a dozen other problems.
-As Bijlmermeer solved density, it unsolved many issues density used to solve, the key among them being safety (I won’t cover others, as an exhaustive body of papers and videos already exists).
+As Bijlmermeer solved density, it unsolved many issues density used to solve, the key among them being safety (I won’t cover other problems, as an exhaustive body of papers and videos already exists).

 High density acts as an excellent crime deterrent.
 Plenty of eyes on the street make any criminal act difficult.
 The lower the density, the easier it is to commit a crime.
-If there is an immediately accessible place to retreat and hide, such as a generously provided forest, it’s even better.
-Finally, instead of shops and services on the first floor, always active and therefore observable, Bijlmermeer had… long-term storage for the units above.
-Not only did it eliminate all eyes on the street and terminate all activity on it, but it also created a perfect target for a burglary.
+If there is a place to retreat and hide, such as a generously provided forest nearby, it’s even better.
+Finally, instead of shops and services on the first floor, always active and therefore creating an observable street, Bijlmermeer had… long-term storage for the units above.
+Not only did it eliminate all eyes on the street by terminating all activity on it, but it also created a perfect target for a burglary.

 It was the perfect storm: no observers, a place to retreat, and an easy target.
-The crime blew up.
-Middle-class residents whom Bijlmermeer targeted bowed out of this mess before even properly settling in.
-The prices dropped, the building became affordable, and low-income residents started to move in instead.
+The crime rate blew up.
+Middle-class residents whom Bijlmermeer targeted bowed out before even properly settling in.
+The prices dropped like a rock, the building became affordable, and low-income residents started to move in instead.

 With the target demographic missing, all middle-class assumptions of Bijlmermeer became null.
-The local residents couldn’t afford to reach and pay for the off-site services and amenities.
-Without local businesses by and for the community that are critically important for low-income residents, Bijlmermeer was set on the path of US Human Anthill, quickly turning into a blight.
+The low-income residents couldn’t afford to access and pay for the off-site services and amenities.
+Without local businesses by and for the community, Bijlmermeer was set on the path of US Human Anthill, quickly turning into a blight.

 The project's fate was predictable.
-Most of the Bijlmermeer was torn down, with only a handful of buildings remaining on the life support of the surrounding successful urban fabric.
+Most of the Bijlmermeer was torn down, some was destroyed by an airplane crashing into it.
+Only a handful of buildings remain on the life support of the surrounding successful urban fabric.
+While a massive screw up, the project provides affordable and good-looking apartments to this day.

-There are multiple lessons we can learn from it, all of them very important when approaching, for example, slum redevelopment:
+There are multiple lessons we can learn from it:

 Sometimes a problem is actually a solution.

-Each of these examples presents an opportunity for us to create affordable housing.
-One of the more unique examples is Arcade Mall in Providence, Rhode Island.
+Each of these situations presents an opportunity for us to create affordable housing.
+For example, Arcade Mall in Providence, Rhode Island.
 One of the oldest malls in the country, it also struggled in the wake of e-commerce.
 Today (as of 2025), the third floor of this complex was redeveloped into apartments, leaving the bottom two floors for commercial properties.
 This is a step in the right direction.
-While the businesses below are not run by the residents and lack in services they provide, they are accessible to the residents in under a minute and are generally affordable to them.
-There is a way to make this model even better, but we will see how in our Indian Slum exploration further.
+While the businesses are not run by the residents and lack in services they provide, they are accessible to the residents in under a minute and are mostly affordable.

 Designing affordable housing from the ground up is an extremely difficult process with many pitfalls.
-Luckily (and tragically), the Profit Machine will never stop running over things, which presents us with endless scavenging opportunities to drive down the cost of housing.
+Luckily (and tragically), the Profit Machine will never stop running over things, which presents us with endless vulturing and learning opportunities to drive down the cost of housing.

 Affordable Scheme #5: Relinquished Ownership